-31 March 2013 31 Marc ch 2014

-Fair Value Carrying Amount Fair value

-£000 £000 £000 £000

-22,336 22,366 Loans & Receivables 22,257 22,281
+31 Marc ch 2013 3 31 Marc ch 2014 Carrying Amount Fair Value Carrying Amount Fair Value £000 £000 £000 £000 22,336 22,366 Loans & Receivables 22,257 22,281

 The fair value is more than the carrying amount because the Council's investment portfolio includes a number of fixed rate investments where the interest receivable is more than the rates available for similar loans at the Balance Sheet date.
 This guarantee to receive interest above current market rates increases the amount that the Council would receive if it agreed to the early repayment of the investments.